 The Water & Sanitation Crisis

 The water and sanitation situation in Haiti is among the most dire in the Western hemisphere.
-According to the WHO/UNICEF 2008 Joint Monitoring Program report, only about 70% of urban residents and 51% of rural residents have access to improved water services.
-Sanitation coverage is also very low in both urban (29%) and rural (12%) areas of the country.
+According to the WHO/UNICEF 2012 Joint Monitoring Program report, 85% of urban residents and 51% of rural residents have access to improved water services.
+Access to an improved sanitation facility is extremely low in both urban (24%) and rural (10%) areas of the country.

-Current GDP per capita is approximately $570 in nominal terms and $1,318 in purchasing power terms.
-An estimated 80% of people live under the poverty line.
+Current GDP per capita is approximately $1,300.
+An estimated 80% of people live below the poverty line.